LIONS FOUNDATION OF CANADA DOG GUIDES

 Testing Kittens for Parasites

-If you suspect that your kitten has an intestinal parasite, phone your veterinarian.
-He or she may ask you to bring a stool sample.
+If you suspect that your kitten has an intestinal parasite, call your veterinary clinic.
+They may ask you to bring a stool sample.
 Follow your veterinarian’s instructions on how to safely retrieve, store and transport the sample.

 How Do Kittens Get Worms?